Complete the following steps if your data are in a column of the worksheet.

 From the drop-down list, select One or more samples, each in a column.

-Enter the column of numeric data that you want to analyze.
+In Sample columns, enter the column of count data that you want to analyze.

 Complete the following steps if you have summary statistics for the sample, rather than actual sample data in the worksheet.

 Enter the summary statistics in Sample size and Total occurrences.
 The total occurrences is the number of times an event occurs in the sample.

 Perform hypothesis test

 If you want to calculate a p-value to determine whether the mean differs from a hypothesized mean, you must perform a hypothesis test.

 Use a hypothesis test to determine whether the population rate (denoted as λ) differs significantly from the hypothesized rate (denoted as λ0) that you specify.
 If you don't perform the test, Minitab still displays a confidence interval, which is a range of values that is likely to include the population rate.
 For more information, go to What is a hypothesis test?.

 The Hypothesized rate defines your null hypothesis (H0: λ = λ0).
 Think of this value as a target value or a reference value.
 For example, an analyst enters 48 as the hypothesized rate to determine whether the number of transactions per hour is different from 48 (H0: λ = 48).